jemapellepj/Ansys/README.md

 # Ansys
-A exhibit of projects implemented in ANSYS
+A exhibit of beginner projects implemented in ANSYS